Children's Clothes and Fire Safety

 ROLL - until the flames are extinguished

-Then, straightaway, pour cold water over the burn for at least ten minutes but don't remove any clothing.
+Then, straightaway, pour cold water over the burn for at least 10 minutes but don't remove any clothing.
 You can remove any tight belts or jewellery that the injured person is wearing as burned skin tends to swell.
 Cover the burned area with a clean, smooth cloth or cling-film to keep out infection until it can be properly dressed.
+For more information, read our article on First Aid For Burns.

 Remember: